Samperebikovsky/data-512-a1/README.md

 - The dates of the legacy mobile API and legacy desktop do not match so combine into pagecount_all_views only after merging all dektop and mobile views.
 - Fill NaN values with 0 when creating the csv file use the unfilled data (containing NaN) for the visualization.
 - Replace pagecount_all_views NaN values with pagecount_desktop_views
+-

+## Detailed Instructions
+- Create endpoints for the legacy and modern API
+- Call legacy API two times ("access-site" = "desktop-site", "mobile-site").
+Call modern API three times ("access" = "desktop", "mobile-app", "mobile-web")
+- Update headers to make them your own
+- Use api_call function from [here](https://public.paws.wmcloud.org/User:Jtmorgan/data512_a1_example.ipynb)
+- Call the function 5 times for each different 'access' parameter and write the information to .json files
+- Convert information from API calls to dataframes
+- Combine counts from mobile-web and mobile-app from the modern API into one.
+- Split the timestamps into year/month and remove uneccessary columns
+- Rename columns and delete the ones we do not need (anything that is not year, month, or counts)
+- Merge the 4 dataframes into one and then sum the legacies (mobile + desktop) and modern (mobile + desktop) views for the 2 additional 'all' columns
+- Fill null values with 0 and output a csv file
+- Using the dataframe before fillin NaN values; replace NaN values in pagecount_all_views with pagecount_desktop_views, ensures that the 'all' data starts from 2008
+- Melt the dataframe along the year and month columns and create 2 new categorical columns.
+1st column is (legacy, modern) depending on  which API the data was gathered from.
+2nd column is (mobile, desktop, all) depending on which source of traffic the data came from.
+- Remove from legacy API where year is 2016 and month is 08
+- Convert year, month to timestamp data.
+- Graph using matplotlib/seaborn with time on x-axis and value on y-axis

 ## API